bluz71/bash-seafly-prompt/README.md

 % git config bash.showDirtyState false
 ```

-:rocket: For best prompt rendering performance, when in Git repositories, please
+:rocket: Again, for best prompt rendering performance, when in Git repositories,
-install and use the [gitstatus](https://github.com/romkatv/gitstatus) command.
+please install and use the [gitstatus](https://github.com/romkatv/gitstatus)
+command.

 ### Symbols